Mon–Thur: 7am to 5:30pm

 Construction projects in wooded areas are reviewed, including with field visits, to determine if significant trees could be saved by adjusting the road alignment or by any other means.

-Lakes and streams are now being protected from runoff from construction sites via the use of special drainage provisions, straw and in some cases, special fabrics.
+Lakes and streams are protected from runoff from construction sites through the use of special drainage provisions, straw and in some cases, special fabrics.

-New drainage catch basins are now being installed that are designed to trap sediment and floating debris such as oil before it reaches our lakes and streams.
+Drainage catch basins are designed to trap sediment and floating debris such as oil before it reaches our lakes and streams.

-For dust control on gravel roads in the townships, the Road Commission uses brine from its own well.
+For dust control on gravel roads in the townships, the Road Commission uses brine.
 Brine tends to bind with the soil and does not represent a runoff problem.
-It does, though, contribute to corrosion of vehicles.

 The salt used for winter snow maintenance is drawing additional attention.
 Not only is it corrosive to vehicles, but it does run off into lakes and streams.
 Sand or salt and sand combinations are used in some situations, but are not as effective overall in keeping traffic moving safely as is salt alone.